Ian Happ Player Props: Cubs vs. Phillies

 Phillies Pitching Rankings

-- The Phillies' 4.23 team ERA ranks 16th among all MLB pitching staffs.
+- The Phillies have the 16th-ranked team ERA across all MLB pitching staffs (4.23).

-- Phillies pitchers combine to give up 82 home runs (1.1 per game), the ninth-fewest in baseball.
+- The Phillies surrender the ninth-fewest home runs in baseball (84 total, 1.1 per game).

-- The right-hander's most recent time out was on Thursday against the Atlanta Braves, when he threw six scoreless innings while allowing two hits.
+- In his most recent time out on Friday against the New York Mets, the right-hander went six innings, allowing one earned run while surrendering three hits.

 © 2023 Data Skrive.
 All rights reserved.